sbhowan/conyce-data/README.md

 * there be  [PL.
 NOUN]
 * there are [PL.
 NOUN]   <- canonical
 * there was [PL.
 NOUN]
 * there were [PL.
-NOUN]
+NOUN]  <- canonical

-Note: non-canonical agreement = "there is/'s/be" with a plural noun
+Note: non-canonical agreement = "there is/'s/be/WAS" with a plural noun

 Results are written to a CSV with per-speaker counts and the raw matched tokens for manual review.